Every autumn, we owe a debt of gratitude to our trees.

 Barnhart's strength was Input; he collected vast amounts of information, stored it, and retrieved it for experts when called upon.
 His obituary stated that scientists all over the world leveraged Barnhart for their research.

 An article featured in The Nebraska State Journal from December 12, 1919, had a fascinating headline, "Famous Botanists Who Never Breathed."

 "Dr. Barnhart declares that the subjects of eleven biographical sketches of botanists in Appleton's Cyclopaedia of American biography are figments; that their births, their names, their voyages, their scientific adventures and their numerous books, so solemnly given by title and number of volumes, existed only in the mind of some falsifier of the human record.

 For instance, an Alexander Daniel Koehler, who, inspired by Humboldt, came to America, lived for seven years at Santa Fe, explored South America and wrote, among many other works, "Flora Brasiliensis," published in four volumes in Berlin in 1821-23."

 Barnhart believed that the eleven fake botanist biographies were the work of one person... but we don't know who or why they did it.

 The was another fun newspaper account of Barnhart.
 This one was from The Brooklyn Daily Eagle from April 27, 1934.
-It gave an account of a lecture by Barnhart on the wild flowers of North America.
+It gave a report of a lecture by Barnhart on the wildflowers of North America.
 He said,